serverless/enterprise/docs/insights.md

 ## Minimum Version Requirements

-You must deploy or redeploy that Service using Serverless Framework open-source CLI version 1.43.0 or later with the Enterprise Plugin version 1.0.0 or later.
+You must deploy or redeploy that Service using Serverless Framework open-source CLI version 1.44.0 or later.

 - If you are an existing Serverless Framework Enterprise dashboard user and have a previously deployed a Service that you now want to configure to use Serverless Insights, follow these steps to [update an existing Service](./update.md)
 - If you are new to the Serverless Framework open source CLI or Serverless Framework Enterprise simply follow the steps in this [new user getting started guide](./getting-started.md) to get up and running